The most incredible body re-composition we’ve ever seen

 |Not everyone can lose fat, especially if you have PCOS (polycystic ovarian syndrome) or are hypothyroid||Everyone can achieve a very low body fat percentage (Joanna has PCOS and is hypothyroid), but genetics do have a bigger influence on your capacity to build muscle.|

-I interviewed Joanna (not her real name) by phone in January.
-Her two scan reports are 17 months apart (May 2015 and December 2016), so unfortunately we do not have unchallengeable proof that the changes recorded occurred in five months.
-However, from having met Joanna and conducting the interview I am in no doubt whatsoever about the veracity of everything in this case study.
-As director of Bodyscan I would not publish or distribute the story if I did not believe it to be true.
+Joanna’s (not her real name) two scan reports are 17 months apart (May 2015 and December 2016), so unfortunately we do not have unchallengeable proof that the changes recorded occurred in five months.

 The purpose of the case study is simply to provide an article of interest and ‘food for thought’ to Bodyscan subscribers.
 It is not intended as an advertisement or an endorsement of Menno Henselmans’s Bayesian Bodybuilding.
 Menno was sent the case study only after it was written to correct any technical or factual errors in relation to Joanna’s programme and general methodology.